 The problem of religious language

 There is a problem for religious language, which is that most theologians agree that God is beyond human understanding.
-In that case, how can we meaningfully talk about something that we don’t understand?
+God is typically thought to be transcendent, infinite, timeless – these are not quality we can really comprehend or understand.
+However, we normally think that to meaningfully talk about something requires an understanding of it.
+Yet, if God is beyond human understanding, then there is a problem for religious language.
 Religious theories of religious language aim at solving this problem.

 God is ‘beyond every assertion’, beyond language.
 He therefore cannot be described is positive terms i.e by saying what he ‘is’.
 God can only be described negatively or ‘via negativa’ – by saying what God is ‘not’.

-By negation, Dionysus does not mean privation.
-By saying that God is not ‘living’ it doesn’t mean merely the absence of life, i.e. ‘lifeless’, it means that God is beyond the living/lifeless distinction.
+By negation, Dionysius does not mean privation.
+On the Via Negativa view, saying ‘God is not living’ is not the same as saying ‘God is lifeless’.
+It means that God is beyond the living/lifeless distinction.

 “as we plunge into darkness which is beyond intellect, we shall find ourselves not simply running short of words but actually speechless and unknowing.
-The more we climb, the more language falters, and when we have moved to the top of our ascent, language will turn silent completely, since we will be near to One which is indescribable”
+The more we climb, the more language falters, and when we have moved to the top of our ascent, language will turn silent completely, since we will be near to One which is indescribable” – Pseudo-Dionysius

 This means realising the inadequacy of our ability to understand God and breaking free of the attempt to do so.
 The result is breaking free of your normal self and its vain grasping for knowledge, such that you are not yourself but nor are you someone else.
 This causes an ‘inactivity of all knowledge’ which leads one to be “supremely united to the completely unknown”.
 By this, one “knows beyond the mind by knowing nothing”.
 This is not knowledge in the sense of the mind grasping God; that is impossible.
 It is knowledge gained through unity with God by a mind which has renounced its attempt to grasp what God is.